 What is an Indecent Image Charge?

-The Crown Prosecution Service describes prohibited images as the ‘indecent photography of children’, but can also extend and include indecent images involving animals.
+The Crown Prosecution Service describes prohibited images as the ‘indecent photography of children’, but indecent images can also involve animals.
 The prohibitions on indecent images include moving images, animations, video photography and ‘pseudo-photography’.

 ‘Pseudo-photography’ refers to a generatable image, transformable through computer software.
 For the purposes of the law, a hand-drawn picture does not constitute an image.

-‘Possession’ involves the physical or digital possession of a prohibited image.
-This could relate to a computer file, printed photography, or pseudo-photography.
+- Possession – involving the physical or digital possession of a prohibited image.
+This could relate to a computer file, printed photography or pseudo-photography.

 Although seemingly simple in concept, complications can arise when deeming an individual as ‘in possession of an image’, particularly when it comes to understanding whether or not an image has been deleted.

-Offences related to ‘making’ can be just as complicated.
-Rarely does it mean in the traditional sense of taking a photograph, causing much confusion.
+- Making – offences related to ‘making’ can be just as complicated.
+Rarely does ‘making’ mean the traditional sense of taking a photograph, causing much confusion.

-In reality, ‘making’ offences are split-up in terms of Distribution and Production, both unique in terms of potential sentences.
+In reality, ‘making’ offences are split in terms of distribution and production, both of which are unique in terms of potential sentences.

-Category A images are considered to be the ‘most severe’ images.
+- Category A – considered to be the ‘most severe’ images.
 The repercussions for indecent image offences within this category are typically the heaviest of all related offences.

-Possession of a category A indecent image has a starting point of a year’s custodial sentence, up to a maximum of 3 years.
+Possession of a category A indecent image has a starting point of a year’s custodial sentence, extending to a maximum sentence of 3 years.

-Making offences hold much more severe penalties.
-With starting points for distributing category A images being 2 year’s imprisonment, and production of category A images sentences starting at 6 years custody.
+Making offences hold much more severe penalties, with starting points for distributing category A images a sentence of 2 years’ imprisonment and production of category A images sentences starting at 6 years in custody.
 The sentencing for these types of offences will vary depending upon what aggravating and mitigating features the court identifies.

 Non-penetrative sexual assault refers to acts such as mutual masturbation or any oral sexual activity.
 In most cases, this definition involves the presence of an adult.